 Notch is collaborating with Jessica Kahkoska and The Wilderness Society on a community-engaged, theatrical adaptation of The Wilderness Society's Too Wild To Drill initiative, which asks: What if we destroyed some of the best wild places in America for short-lived commercial gains?

-The program will travel to the 15 areas identified by our partners at The Wilderness Society to be under tremendous threat from pressures for oil, gas, and mineral extraction on public lands and will be piloted in the North Fork of the Gunnison region of Colorado.
-In each community we will develop a series of plays, through public storytelling events, to be performed by community and professional actors in outdoor, wilderness spaces.
+The program will travel to 15 rural communities identified by The Wilderness Society to be under tremendous threat from pressures for oil, gas, and mineral extraction on public lands and is currently active in the North Fork of the Gunnison region of Colorado.
+In each community, we develop a series of plays- through public storytelling events- to be performed by community and professional actors in outdoor, wilderness spaces.

-The program was recently awarded a creative residency in Montana with the Taft-Nicholson Center, which will take place this August.
-Read about our program on HowlRound.
+The program was awarded a creative residency in Montana with the Taft-Nicholson Center, a travel grant from Network of Ensemble Theaters and was recently features on HowlRound.